azurecz/azure-academy-appdev-2/module03/README.md

 Dynamically generated proxies are also available for signaling entities in a type-safe way.
 And in addition to signaling, clients can also query for the state of an entity function using methods on the `orchestrationClient` binding.

 > [!NOTE]
-> Entity functions are currently only available in the [Durable Functions 2.0 preview](durable-functions-preview.md).
+> Entity functions are currently in preview.

-## The technology
+# The technology in detail

 Behind the scenes, the Durable Functions extension is built on top of the [Durable Task Framework](https://github.com/Azure/durabletask), an open-source library on GitHub that's used to build durable task orchestrations.
 Like Azure Functions is the serverless evolution of Azure WebJobs, Durable Functions is the serverless evolution of the Durable Task Framework.
 Microsoft and other organizations use the Durable Task Framework extensively to automate mission-critical processes.
 It's a natural fit for the serverless Azure Functions environment.